세상 모든 정보

 (4) Excessive Need for Attention

-(5) Familiar Approach and Seductive Behavior
+(5) Friendly Approach and Seductive Behavior

 Cluster B personality disorders